 The vast majority of NM's population was served by community water systems such as the City of Albuquerque and the City of Santa Fe.
 It is important to understand that the community water systems have many more regulations and rules to follow in comparison to transient non-community water systems.
-This is important because people typically obtain the majority of their water at home and would have an increased exposure to any health risks from the home water supply, should it become contaminated, compared to that of a rest stop along an isolated stretch of highway.
+Comparison of the data indicates that the general population people typically obtain the majority of water at a residence and would have an increased chance of any possible health risks from the home water supply, should it become contaminated, compared exposure risks at a transient water system.